feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

     }
     ```

+    If you are planning instead to use a Dockerized container to run your tests against your online store, you can define a `OnlineStoreCreator` and replace the `None` object above with your `OnlineStoreCreator` class.

-    The key, here, is the name of the online store and the tuple contains the online store config represented as a dictionary.
-The None type in the tuple can be replaced by an `OnlineStoreCreator` which is only useful for specific online stores that have containerized docker images.
-If you create a containerized docker image for testing, developers who are trying to test with your online store will not have to spin up their own instance of the online store(e.g a redis instance or dynamo instance) in order to perform testing.
+    If you create a containerized docker image for testing, developers who are trying to test with your online store will not have to spin up their own instance of the online store for testing.
 An example of an `OnlineStoreCreator` is shown below:

     {% code title="sdk/python/tests/integration/feature_repos/universal/online_store/redis.py" %}
     ```python